Domestic Violence Protection Order Petitioner

 Our concern for families and the goal of producing happy, satisfied clients drives each and every one of us at The Law Offices of Shana E. Thompson.
 We understand that people come to us in desperate need and seek guidance on how to maintain their lives and provide for their loved ones.
 When a client walks through our door, there is always something critical at stake.
 Our seasoned attorneys take that trust our clients give and utilize it to advocate on their behalf in and out of court.

-If you are considering filing for a domestic abuse protection order or have already filed, contact us at (206) 712-2756 to schedule a free consultation and strategy session.
+If you are considering filing for a domestic abuse protection order or have already filed, contact us at (206) 712-2756 to schedule your first consultation and strategy session.